bitcoin/bips/bip-update-process.md

 * The idea has been previously discussed on the Bitcoin Development Mailing List
 * Title accurately describes the content
-* Proposal is of general interest and/or pertains to more than one bitcoin project/implementation
+* Proposal is of general interest and/or pertains to more than one Bitcoin project/implementation
 * Document is properly formatted
 * Licensing terms are acceptable
 * Motivation, Rationale, and Backward Compatibility have been addressed